DavBfr/dart_pdf/printing/README.md

 # Printing

-Plugin that allows Flutter apps to generate and print documents to android or ios compatible printers
+A plugin that allows Flutter apps to generate and print documents to android or ios compatible printers

 See the example on how to use the plugin.

 <img alt="Example document" src="https://raw.githubusercontent.com/DavBfr/dart_pdf/master/printing/example.png" width="300">

-This example is also available on the web here: <https://davbfr.github.io/dart_pdf/>
+This example is also available on the web here: <https://davbfr.github.io/dart_pdf/>.

 This plugin uses the `pdf` package <https://pub.dev/packages/pdf>
 for pdf creation.
 Please refer to <https://pub.dev/documentation/pdf/latest/>